| | |

 How to Make Turkey Brine

-thanksgiving turkey brine ingredients
+Thanksgiving turkey brine ingredients on a wooden table.

 2. Slice the oranges and prep fresh herbs and ingredients.